other Miranda cameras in my collection

 - The third change was internal, the indications of which are that the late TM uses a 1.5v battery rather than a 1.35v mercury cell, the highest ASA speed was extended from 1600 to 6400 ASA, and the lowest from 25 to 12 ASA.

-- Finally, the frame counter and film speed dials changed colour from black on silver to silver on black.
+- Finally, the frame counter and film speed dials changed colour from silver on black to black on silver.

 - From a limited study of images where the serial number is visible, the first version cameras have the number 46xxxxx, while the second version models have the number 56xxxxx.
 It may be coincidental, but the leading '4' and '5' could represent 1974 and 1975?